olivierpons/interlock-new-challenges/readme.md

 my mail, it's simple: take
 [my name from here](https://github.com/olivierpons/) and add "at gmail.com").

-Entered the 12 blocks configuration in my `main.c` file.
+Entered the 12 blockInfos configuration in my `main.c` file.

 Made my code run under Linux, so I can use valgrind.